 than we found in 98.4% of the neighborhoods in America.

 Notable & Unique: Car Ownership

-the Kingsland Ave / Driggs Ave neighborhood have a highly unusual car ownership.
+exclusive analysis shows that the Kingsland Ave / Driggs Ave neighborhood has

 all.
 This is more carless households than NeighborhoodScout found in

 With more than 2.3% of residents living with a same sex partner,

 Kingsland Ave / Driggs Ave is truly a neighborhood that stands out from the rest in